-James has 27 continuous years' of experience in legal practice.
+James has 26 continuous years' experience in legal practice.

-James heads a team of dedicated professionals who routinely advise banks, other financial intermediaries, insolvency practitioners, creditors, Government Owned Corporations, publicly listed companies, boards, senior management, and shareholders.
+James heads a team of eight dedicated professionals who routinely advise banks, other financial intermediaries, insolvency practitioners, creditors, Government Owned Corporations, publicity listed companies, boards, senior management and shareholders.

-He has acted across a range of industries including electricity, water, agribusiness, earthmoving, chemical manufacture, retail, commercial and corporate banking and finance, property development, building supplies, aged care, food manufacturing, child care, and pharmaceutical.
+He has acted across a range of industries including electricity, water, agribusiness, earthmoving, chemical manufacturing, retail, commercial and corporate banking and finance, property development, building supplies, aged care, food manufacturing, child care and pharmaceutical.

 Recent experience includes:

-- Advising Westpac Banking Corporation, Bank of Queensland and La Trobe Financial Asset Management Ltd in relation to a range of their respective asset management matters, predominantly concerning commercial loan book recoveries.
+- Advising Westpac Banking Corporation, Bank of Queensland and La Trobe Financial Asset Management Ltd in relation to a range of their respective asset management matters, predominantly concerning commercial loan bank recoveries.

 - Advising a Queensland Government Owned Corporation in relation to its risks concerning (and recovery of) a portfolio of receivables in the aggregate sum of approximately A$20m, including undertaking investigations, reporting to senior management, instructing Queens Counsel to provide exacting legal analysis of the GOC's legal position as well as providing his own extensive legal advice in relation to these matters and conducting litigation to recover the receivables.